Solar in Springfield, MO: 2026 Cost, Savings & Payback

 How much do solar panels cost in Springfield, MO?

-The average cost of a 6kW solar panel system in Springfield is approximately $16,560 before incentives ($2.76/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $11,592.
-Missouri SRECs at $20-$40/MWh; Ameren rebates available.
+The average cost of a 6kW solar panel system in Springfield is approximately $16,560 before local or state incentives ($2.76/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Missouri SRECs at $20-$40/MWh; Ameren rebates available

 How many peak sun hours does Springfield get?